 PCI Express FAQ for Graphics

-This paper provides information about PCI Express Graphics for the Microsoft Windows family of operating systems.
-It answers some frequently asked questions from independent hardware vendors.
+This paper provides information about PCI Express Graphics for Microsoft Windows operating systems, and answers frequently asked questions.

-PCI Express (PCIe) is a new I/O bus technology that, over time, will replace Peripheral Component Interconnect (PCI), PCI-X, and Accelerated Graphics Port (AGP).
+PCI Express (PCIe) is an I/O bus technology that was designed to replace Peripheral Component Interconnect (PCI), PCI-X, and Accelerated Graphics Port (AGP).
 By providing advanced features and increased bandwidth, PCIe addresses many of the shortcomings of PCI, PCI-X, and AGP.
 PCIe retains full software compatibility with PCI Local Bus Specification 2.3, and it replaces the parallel multidrop bus architecture of PCI and PCI-X with a serial, point-to-point connection bus architecture.

 PCIe hardware is backwards compatible with PCI software on the Microsoft Windows 2000 and Microsoft Windows XP operating systems.
-The PCI features supported by current Windows operating systems will continue to work with PCIe without any need for modifications in the applications, drivers, or operating system; however, the advanced PCIe features will be natively supported only in Windows Vista and later versions of Windows.
+Advanced PCIe features are natively supported only in Windows Vista and later versions of Windows.

 PCI Express Graphics

 It is well known that graphics can always use more bandwidth than what is available.
 Graphics data transfers cause maximum traffic on the PCI bus.
 The continual increase in graphics demand and complexity eventually made the PCI bus insufficient, which led to the invention of AGP.
 Now we are pushing the limits of what AGP can deliver, and we need a better solution.
 PCIe surpasses AGP in bandwidth availability, with more room for expansion in the near future.
 By increasing the number of lanes in a link, graphics adapters can take advantage of increased bandwidth and faster data transfer.
-Graphics adapters will be using the X16 link, which will provide a bandwidth of 4 Gbps in each direction.
+For example, a graphics adapter that uses an X16 link has bandwidth of 4 Gbps in each direction.

 Given the higher bandwidth offered by PCIe, systems are already moving away from AGP to PCIe.
-There will not be many systems that provide both AGP and PCIe connectors.
-The first X16 graphics adapters and PCIe systems should be available in summer 2004.
+Typically, a system does not provide both AGP and PCIe connectors.

 PCI Express Graphics in Vista

-The Windows Vista Display Driver Model (WDDM) will have specific requirements for PCIe graphics adapters.
-It will require that the 64-bit addressing mode be supported by the GPU.
+The Windows Vista Display Driver Model (WDDM) has specific requirements for PCIe graphics adapters, for example that the 64-bit addressing mode be supported by the GPU.
 However, a minimum of 40 bits of physical address bits must be implemented.
 The unimplemented bits should be forced to zero.
 These requirements are not applicable to the Windows XP display driver model.

 PCIe Graphics & AGP